whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-30-Cate-And-Chloe-VIP-Jewelry-Subscription-Box-June-2016-Review-Coupon.md

 *Size: 39cm from end to end of PVC leather*

 Wrap bracelets are totally in style right now and this leather bracelet is just that.
-This bracelet came with a jewelry back instead of the box due to its size.
+This bracelet came with a jewelry bag instead of the box due to its size.

 <br>